 Now 20 of my own fresh organically grown bean seeds.

-BACK FOR 2013~ SWISS LANDFRAUEN type POLE BEAN Please try the nearly identical WEINLANDERIN POLE BEAN - SWISS HEIRLOOM ~ONLY US SEED SOURCE!~ VERY LIMITED QUANTITY-first come first served!~ limit of 3 packs only please~ This is my absolutely favorite snap bean for taste, bar none.
+SWISS LANDFRAUEN type POLE BEAN Please try the nearly identical WEINLANDERIN POLE BEAN - SWISS HEIRLOOM ~ONLY US SEED SOURCE!~LIMITED QUANTITY- ORDER EARLY.
+This is my absolutely favorite snap bean for taste, bar none.
 No other snap bean even comes close!
 I used to carry this when I first started Amishland Heirloom Seeds and have been unable to grow enough seeds to resell for several years now.
 I still get phone calls, emails and letters from all over requesting this bean.
 To my knowledge I am the only commercial seed source of the bean in the USA.
 These beans were increased by my "beany" friend Cliff.
 I asked him to help me to get this bean back for sale by growing it in a larger quantity than I am able to.
 Cliff is a godsend and sent me his stock for you.
 He calls it Swiss Landfrauen Type pole bean.
 Cliff has this to say about this bean in his own words: "6 to 8 foot trellis, 1:1 bean to foliage ratio.
 European horticultural type of bean, most flavorful, best tasting of all pole beans that I have raised.
-Bears heavy concentrated clumps of pods, 7 to 9 inches long per pod.
+Bares heavy concentrated clumps of pods, 7 to 9 inches long per pod.
 Violet blue blossom.
 Some pods can be almost totally purple/red with little green pod showing.
 After raising this variety for over six years, planting seed from the near purple/red pods results in normal mottled colored pods.
 Seed is not mixed up, this is common with this type of bean, some pods have more color than others.
 The same occurs in the Weinlanderin Pole Bean.
-Aggressive grower, outgrew many other pole beans planted the same day in very similar soil... this is the best tasting of all pole beans I have raised!"
+Aggressive grower, outgrew many other pole beans planted the same day in very similar soil ... this is the best tasting of all pole beans I have raised!"
 And believe me, Cliff has raised a lot of different Pole beans.
 So, I am very pleased to say that I can offer this super rare bean again this year.
-DUE TO DEMAND AND LIMITED QUANTITY - ONLY 5 SEEDS PER PACK.
+Due to a great growing season, I am now able to offer: 10 fresh sustainably grown seeds per pack!

 This is a very old Amish heirloom bean.
 It is what is called a "cutshort" because all the beans are squished in the pod so tightly that they have square sides.
 It dates back to the early 1800's.
 The Amish use this as a dry bean for rich stew soups that they serve after their Sunday services to their whole congregation which meets in a local home each week.
 This is an important bean in their culture and in their meals.
 It is a half runner bean, not quite as tall as a pole bean but it throws out runners that twine around whatever is available, so the Amish often grow it with corn.
 It grows about 5-6 feet tall, with short pods.
-It is a late season bean and takes about 90 days here in Amish country, or early September in my zone 6A garden. **SOLD OUT**
+It is a late season bean and takes about 90 days here in Amish country, or early September in my zone 6A garden.
+10 of my own fresh organically grown seeds

 PURPLE PODDED POLE BEAN MIX ~ Very Limited Quantities ~Order Early~This bean mix is the brainchild of my friend Cliff who grows out a lot of my beans for me.
 He felt people would like a mixture of some of the rarer purple pole beans that we can't offer as single varieties since we don't have that quantity of any given kind.
 He wanted my customers to be able to experience these beauties too.
 So this mix contains short, mid and long season varieties.
 You will need a 6-8 foot trellis to grow them properly.
 With this mix, the beans should bear throughout the season.
 Includes Dow, Purple Peacock, Purple Podded/Purple Leaf, Purple Marconi, and Trionfo Violetta pole beans.
 But not necessarily all of these as this is an all mixed-up variety.
 The photo is only of the Trionfo Violetta but it is typical of the look of all of the pretty purple types.
 I do however offer the Purple Marconi and the Violetta as single varieties on this page.
 10 fresh sustainably grown seeds